dfilaretti/img2ascii_rust/README.md

 (it's super simple but in fact already provides acceptable results)

-But we're not done yet, as there'a little problem: our image has a size of 1070  ×  1508 pixels, meaning that our ASCII art will be 1070 characters wide and 1508 characters tall - definutely too big to fit on the screen!!
+But we're not done yet, as there'a little problem: our example image has a size of 1070  ×  1508 pixels, meaning that our ASCII art will be 1070 characters wide and 1508 characters tall - definutely too big to fit on the screen!

 ### Scaling the input image

-To have something that fits nicely on the screen we want our output to be much smaller; something around 100 characters wide can is a good starting point (the exact number depends on the size of the screen, but this gives an idea).
+To have something that fits nicely on the screen we want our output to be much smaller; something around 100 characters wide is a good starting point (the exact number depends on the size of the screen, but this gives an idea).

-One way to achieve that is to simply resize the grey-scale image prior to apply the pixel-to-ASCII mapping.
+One way to achieve that is to simply resize the grey-scale image prior to applying the pixel-to-ASCII mapping.

-In our example, we could for example resize our image so that it is 80 pixels wide, so that when mapping pixels to ASCII characters, the result will be 80 charactwers wide, as wanted.
+In our example, we could for example resize our image so that it is 100 pixels wide, so that when mapping pixels to ASCII characters, the result will be 100 charactwers wide, as wanted:

 <img src="imgs/mario-greyscale.jpg" width="50">

-The proportions are not quite right on this page, but you get the idea; if we zoom in on this tiny image, we can now see each individual pixel:
+The proportions are not quite right on this page, but you get the idea; if we zoom in on this tiny image, we can now see each individual pixel;

 <img src="imgs/mario-pixels.png" width="300">

-and we can now imagine filling each "square" with an ASCII character, giving us a final result of the correct size this time.
+now, imagine filling each "square" with an ASCII character; this should give us something like:

 ```
 @@@@@@o@@@@@@@@o@@@@@@@@@@@@@@o@@@@@@@@o@ooo@@@@o@